receptron/graphai/packages/graphai/README.template.md

 ## Data Flow Graph

 A Data Flow Graph (DFG) is a JavaScript object, which defines the flow of data.
-It is typically described in YAML file and loaded at runtime.
+It is described in YAML or JSON and loaded at runtime.

 A DFG consists of a collection of [nodes](#node), which contains a series of nested properties representing individual nodes in the data flow.
 Each node is identified by a unique key, *nodeId* (e.g., node1, node2) and can contain several predefined properties (such as params, inputs, and value) that dictate the node's behavior and its relationship with other nodes.
 There are two types of nodes, [computed nodes](#computed-node) and [static nodes](#static-node), which are described below.

 ### Data Source

-Connections between nodes will be established by references from one node to another, using either its "inputs", "update", "if" or "while" property.
+Connections between nodes will be established by references from one node to another, using either its "inputs", "update", "if", "unless" or "while" property.
 The values of those properties are *data sources*.
-A *data souce* is specified by either the ":" + nodeId (e.g., ":node1"), or ":" + nodeId + propertyId (e.g., ":node1.item"), index (e.g., ":node1.$0", ":node2.$last") or combinations (e.g., ":node1.messages.$0.content").
+A *data souce* is specified by either the ":" + nodeId (e.g., ":node1"), or ":" + nodeId + propertyId (e.g., ":node1.item"), index (e.g., ":node1.$0", ":node2.$last") or combinations (e.g., ```:node1.messages.$0.content```).

 ### DFG Structure

-- *version*: GraphAI version, *required*.
+- *version*: GraphAI version, required.
 The latest version is 0.3.
 - *nodes*: A list of node.
 Required.
 - *concurrency*: An optional property, which specifies the maximum number of concurrent operations (agent functions to be executed at the same time).
 The default is 8.
 - *loop*: An optional property, which specifies if the graph needs to be executed multiple times (iterations).
 See the [Loop section below](#loop) for details.

 ## Agent

 An *agent* is an abstract object which takes some inputs and generates an output asynchronously.
 It could be an LLM call (such as GPT-4), a media generator, a database access, or a REST API over HTTP.
-A node associated with an agent (specified by the *agent*'* property) is called [computed node](#computed-node), which takes a set of *inputs* from *data sources*, asks the *agent function* to process it, and makes the returned value available to other nodes.
+A node associated with an agent (specified by the *agent*'* property) is called [computed node](#computed-node), which takes a set of *inputs* from *data sources*, asks the *agent function* to process it, and makes the returned value available to other nodes as its output.

 ### Agent function